Dotagoodgogo/sc2AI/README.md

 * Tanks will be sieged when threat is closing.
 * Marines will use stimpacks when they get enough HP.
-* Medivic will auto follow the front units and will retreat when they get attack.Healing is automatic.
+* Medivic will auto follow the front units and will retreat when they get attack.
+Healing is automatic.

 ## Future_goals: